Tier 1 Employee Additional Medicare Tax withholding.

 Annual Railroad Retirement Tax Return or Claim for Refund.
 Form CT-1 X is filed separately from Form CT-1.
 For more information,

-see section 13 of Pub.
-15 (Circular E), Employer's Tax Guide, or visit IRS.gov and enter the words “correcting employment taxes
+see the Instructions for Form CT-1 X or visit IRS.gov and enter the words “correcting employment taxes

 ” in the search box.

 Federal tax deposits must be made by electronic funds transfer (EFT).